glory2win/QtTaskFlowApp/Where_I_Left.md

 1. first cache the old name, and enable setEditable, and mode is editinging
 2. after hit enter emit rename mode with that category item and cahced old name

+Duplicate Category:
+1. New category, it will automatically add _dup then copy/create new todo from that selected list and mark it as selected.